RamonSouza96/AndroidSpeechToText/README.md

 - **Android Dependency**: This project relies on native Android APIs for speech recognition and is specific to the Android platform.
 It will not work on other platforms such as iOS or Windows.

-- **No Audio Permission Needed**: As highlighted by the user, since the recognition is performed by the Google app, audio recording permission is not required in your app.

 - **Online and Offline Speech Recognition**: The project utilizes Google's speech recognition service, which can operate both online and offline.
 However, for offline speech recognition, it's necessary to pre-download the appropriate language packages on your device.

 - **Language Compatibility**: The language for speech recognition is set to Brazilian Portuguese (pt-BR).
 Ensure that the selected language is supported by Google's speech recognition API.